-Syria: US, Russia, regional powers hold talks on conflict
+Syria: No breakthrough at Swiss talks

 There was also little optimism on show on the US side.

-"I certainly don't want to overplay or underplay our expectations for Lausanne," Deputy State Department Spokesman Mark Toner told reporters Friday, adding that "the urgent need right now in front of us is some kind of cessation of hostilities, at least a significant reduction in the level of violence, certainly in and around Aleppo, and that's going to be a primary focus."
+"I certainly don't want to overplay or underplay our expectations for Lausanne," State Department deputy spokesman Mark Toner told reporters Friday, adding that "the urgent need right now in front of us is some kind of cessation of hostilities, at least a significant reduction in the level of violence, certainly in and around Aleppo, and that's going to be a primary focus."

 "I would just say that we're looking to get this multilateral effort and approach to Syria up and running," Toner said.